Gourav-s12/Real-time-crawling-Covid-Statistics/README.md

 ## Module 3.2

-- Part 1 [Gourav Sarkar]:
+#### Part 1 [Gourav Sarkar]:
 - Displays all the worldwide responses given a time range.
 The user is asked about (start and end date).
-All the responces were extracted and saved in module 2.
-Given the time range, goes through all the subfolders and extracts all txt files which are inbetween those time range and puts all text in a single txt file.
-This is then fed to mapper.
-The mapper passes the data to the reducer which preprocess the data and sends it to the reducer for the final output.
+All the data were extracted and saved in module 2.
+Given the time range, goes through all the subfolders and extracts all txt files(mapper) then filter in between those time range(combiner) and puts all text in a single txt optput(reducer).

 - run :
 - Run 'main.py' then choose "b. data query" and then 'c. data query - get news and response' and then give asked inputs